mariadb-operator/mariadb-operator/docs/GALERA.md

 ## Quickstart

-Let's see how `mariadb-operator`🦭 and Galera✨ play together!
+Let's see how `mariadb-operator`🦭 and Galera play together!
 First of all, install the following configuration manifests that will be referenced by the CRDs further:
 ```bash
 kubectl apply -f examples/manifests/config
 ```